top of page

 Plants

-Understand biodiversity across ecosystems and the principles of ecology, including ecosystem balance and species interdependence.
-Focus on how living organisms interact within their habitats to maintain ecological stability.
+Explore biodiversity across ecosystems and the core principles of ecology, including ecosystem balance, energy flow, and species interdependence.
+Understand how habitats function as integrated systems that sustain life and ecological stability.

 Hand Feeding Elephant